Archfx/Cleo/readme.md

 ### Running CLEO 🏃‍♀️

-Followings are the steps to run the framework.
-Docker is a pre-requisit for Cleo since the complete enviroment for building everything is provided in [archfx/cleo](https://hub.docker.com/repository/docker/archfx/cleo/general) container.
+Following are the steps to run the framework.
+[Docker](https://www.docker.com/get-started/) is a pre-requisite for Cleo since the complete environment for building everything is provided in [archfx/cleo](https://hub.docker.com/repository/docker/archfx/cleo/general) container.

 1. Clone the project repository
 ```shell